akuklev/akuklev/what-are-types.md

 The aforementioned issue of covert information loss can also be seen as a case of elaboration ambiguity.
 In a language with an overloaded equality operator `x = y`, its coherence with implicit conversions precludes covert information loss.
 Accidental information loss can be defined as two unequal things becoming equal under an implicit conversion, which whould make two possible elaborations of `x = y` unequivalent.

-§ What's Wrong with Java-Like Type Systems?
+§ Digression Part II: What's Wrong with Java-Like Type Systems?
 -------------------------------------------